Brecha (newspaper)

-Brecha is a Uruguayan weekly newspaper.
+Brecha is a Uruguayan left-leaning weekly newspaper.

 History

 Founded in 1985 by Hugo Alfaro and other journalists that had started their careers at Marcha under the influence of Carlos Quijano.
 As Quijano had died in 1984 in exile, they decided to take a new name, and try to continue with the original idea: an independent leftist weekly newspaper.

 Together with Búsqueda, it is considered one of the two most influential political weekly newspapers in Uruguay.